 time_stamp and one of them in

-both the population and peripheral table must be provided in the
+both the population and peripheral table is usually passed to the

 getml.data.Placeholder.join() method.
 This prevents easter eggs by